 Some activities where site of practice approval may not be required:

-- Direct patient care vs. observation.
+- Observation.
 If it's observation only, then no site of practice is required.
 But if there is work on protocols or other clinical procedures, there may be some risk and it's better to seek SOP approval.

 - Research.
-If the activity is research, the SOP review is not required.
-But if there is clinical work outside of research, then SOP approval is required.
+If the activity is research, and IRB approval from the host institution has been obtained, SOP review is not required.
+If there is clinical work outside of research, then SOP approval is required.

 How do I get a site of practice approved?

 Follow these steps to request site of practice approval:

 - Complete a Site of Practice Proposal Submission Form (requires AMC login/password)